bhaveshmhadse/range-function-using-typescript/README.md

 # range-function-using-typescript
 ### Just coded a range function in typescript!
-This range function works same as in python
+This range function works the same way as it works in python

 # Code Glance :